nhsconnect/FHIR-NRLS-API/index.md

 ### Enabling Information Sharing

-With national sharing of information there are a number of challenges for a consumer:
+The NRL has been built to facilitate national sharing of information, enabling a consumer to:

-- identifying which providers hold and are sharing information
+- identify which providers hold and are sharing information
-- knowing how to retrieve the information, where from and in what format
+- know how to retrieve the information, where from and in what format
-- knowing how to authentication and get authorisation to access the information
+- know how to authenticate and get authorisation to access the information

-The NRL has been built to help overcome these challenges and enable sharing of information.
+The NRL removes the need for organisations to create duplicate copies of information across systems and organisations, by facilitating access to up-to-date information directly from the source.

 # How NRL Works